 Are braces faster than Invisalign?

 No, not necessarily.
 In fact, in many cases, Invisalign is faster than braces.
 Invisalign treatment can be as short as 3 months, and the average duration is 6-12 months.
+This will vary depending on case severity.

 Is Invisalign more comfortable than braces?